-The diurnal cycle of AOD is shown in Figure 7(a) and the diurnal cycle of α is shown in Figure 7(b).
+The diurnal cycle of AOD is shown in Figures 7(a) and (b) and the diurnal cycle of α is shown in Figure 7(c).
 AOD calculated using Microtops, MAX-DOAS and smoothed MPL AOD results are only reported during daylight hours.
-The mean AOD values at ≈500 nm from all instruments across the campaign are: Microtops 0.083 ± 0.002, MAX-DOAS 0.090 ± 0.032, raw MPL 0.101 ± 0.028 and smoothed MPL 0.104 ± 0.028.
+MAX-DOAS AOD using a single wavelength retrieval (360 nm) is in Figure 7(a), dual wavelength retrieval results are in Figure 7(b).
+In addition, the averaging kernels used to smooth the MPL results are from the single wavelength MAX-DOAS retrieval in Figure 7(a) and the dual wavelength retrieval in Figure 7(b).
+The mean AOD values at ≈500 nm from all instruments across the campaign in Figure 7(a) are: Microtops 0.083 ± 0.002, MAX-DOAS 0.090 ± 0.032 (single wavelength) and 0.089 ± 0.040 (dual wavelength retrieval), raw MPL 0.101 ± 0.028 and smoothed MPL 0.104 ± 0.028.
+In the dual MAX-DOAS retrieval case, Figure 7(b), the smoothed MPL mean changes to 0.091± 0.028 and the MAX-DOAS mean hardly changes, to 0.090 ± 0.040.
+Despite the similarity of mean AOD values when moving to the dual wavelength retrieval, compared to the single wavelength results, the diurnal cycles alter markedly.
+Figure 7(b) shows agreement between the smoothed MPL and MAX-DOAS diurnal cycle with a morning peak followed by mid afternoon minimum, while the raw MPL and Microtops diurnal cycle tends toward a midday peak.
+We found no difference in the final AOD diurnal cycles for MAX-DOAS or MPL when considering a wider cloud-filtering threshold from the co-located cloud camera.
+It made no difference if we applied the cloud filter to only the centre of the cloud camera image, or also invoked a cloud filter from the entire image.
+This suggests that differences in the AOD amounts between instruments is driven more by differences in vertical structure and sensitivity than horizontal inhomogeneity.

 To place these AOD results in context, we examined previous Microtops measurements taken in the Southern Pacific Ocean region close to Australia, that are reported in the MAN database.
 The relevant voyages are the RV Alis (2016), RV L’Atlante (2015) and RV Melville (2009-10).
 The mean AOD from these voyages was lower than any of the means at One Tree Island, at 0.063 ± 0.027.
 A higher value is to be expected at One Tree Island as it is closer to continental Australia than any of the voyages contributing to the MAN mean.
 The fact that there are only three previous MAN datasets on AOD in the vicinity of the GBR and north-eastern Australia emphasises the importance of collecting and reporting aerosol information in this region.